Tackling Heterogeneity in Federated Learning via Variance-Reduced Boltzmann Sampling within Homogeneous Social Coalitions: Algorithm Design

-\paragraph{Online estimation of covariance} A central core of our method is to estimate the covariance matrices $C^d$ of the individual model's components.
+Final step is now the online estimation of the covariance matrix $C^d$ of the individual model's components which represent a central core of our method.
 Let us denote by $C^d(t)$ the current estimate at round $t$.
 Then, the following formulation holds